janaplumm/jplu8728-tracker/README.md

 ### <u>Prototype Desktop: Overview </u>

-The prototype desktop design closely resembles the mockup with a few minor changes.
+The prototype desktop design closely resembles the mockup with a few minor changes:

 * **I swapped the iPod with the list container**, as it felt more logical when going from the desktop to mobile view.
 * After receiving feedback on the mockup design, **I removed the bright green colour (#EDFFB6)** and only used the light purple (#C8B6FF) as an accent.
 This makes the aesthethic look more consistent.
 * **Changed 'Add Podcast' to 'Add Episode'** on the iPod click wheel for clarity purposes.
 * Made the **scrollbar** in the list container more **minimal with no arrows**.
+* **Swapped the emoji image for 'History & Culture' genre** after doing user testing, as people felt the scroll was visually more interesting and relevant compared to the hut emoji.

 ![Prototype Landing page](/docs/Desktop-Prototype-1.png)

 ### <u>Prototype Desktop: Add Episode Pop-up</u>

-Summary
+The prototype user input form has a few changes:

+* **Swapped the placeholder text from Serial podcast to Hamish & Andy**, because there are multiple hosts, which gives the user a better example of what to enter for the 'Podcast Host(s) input.
+* **Was unable to make the dropdown selection placeholder text grey** as in the mockup.
+However, this might be better for the user to understand it has a different function than typing.
+* **Changed the section of the 'Episode Duration'** to **include labels** on the side of the fields, as the use of the temporary text within the field alone is not user-friendly and asks the user to remember what they just read.
+* Also **shrunk the width of the 'Hours' and 'Minutes' fields** for consistency purposes.
+* **Made all fields required**, including rating section, after testing with users and finding that people want to rate the episode and don't see the point in tracking unrated episodes.
+* To maintain consistency with the updated minimal colour scheme, I **changed the colour of the 'Add Episode' submission button** from an aqua colour to the light green #EDFFB6 that used to be the background colour for the list container.
+This now **matches the colour of the 'Yes' button** for the 'Episode Completed' section.
+* Also **changed the height of the submission button** to match the 'Yes' and 'No' button height.
+* **'Yes' and 'No' buttons remain blank** and **only change colour to light green or light red when** the user has **selected** either button.

 ![Prototype Landing page](/docs/Desktop-Prototype-2.png)

 ### <u>Prototype Desktop: Show Episode Details Pop-up</u>

-Summary
+The 'Show Details' pop-up prototype most closely resembles the original mockup designs.
+The **only changes made affected the delete button**, which matches the sizing of the submission button.
+I **added a confirmation alert for the delete function** so that the user has to confirm that they want to delete an episode to avoid accidental deletion.

 ![Prototype Landing page](/docs/Desktop-Prototype-3.png)

 ### <u>Mockup Responsive Mobile</u>

-The original mockup design for the mobile version keeps the iPod as the focal point of the page with the list container below.
-The episode items within the list are changed to a vertical layout compared to in the horizontal desktop version.
+The original mockup design for the mobile version **keeps the iPod as the focal point** of the page with the list container below using **a one-column layout**.
+The episode items within the list are changed to a **vertical layout** compared to in the horizontal desktop version.
+For the pop-ups, a **blurry background** appears to help the users focus on the pop-ups.

 <img src="/docs/iPhone-Mockup-1.png" alt="Overview mobile mockup" width="250" height="auto">